The goal of the Mount Mary University justice program is to help you to:

 Justice Bachelor’s Degree Requirements

 All justice majors are required to complete an internship.
-Additionally, study abroad opportunities focusing on justice-relate topics are available year-round and are tailored to your
+Additionally, study abroad opportunities focusing on justice-relate topics are available year-round and are tailored to your individual interests.

 A criminal justice concentration is available to students who want to focus on the criminal justice system and careers in law enforcement, the courts and corrections.
 In this concentration, you’ll take courses on subjects such as psychopathology and juvenile justice, as well as learn methods of evidence-based justice practices and new tools for working in the criminal justice system.